 Imaging of the liver is recommended to be done every 6 months to detect liver cancer early so this can be treated early.
 Remember early liver cancer can be cured with surgery or radiofrequency ablation(RFA).

 Your specialist may also carry out test to assess the extent of fibrosis of the liver, typically using a fibroscan.
-It is non-invasive and provides valuable information.
+It is non-invasive and provides valuable information to prognosticate your liver condition and the need for treatment.

 Controlling Hepatitis B Infection